How Do You Invest for Success?

 He also cites another book, “Investment Policy,” where the author cited a study of 100 pension funds: “…their experience with market timing found that while all the funds had engaged in at least some market timing, not one of the funds had improved its rate of return… In fact 89 of the 100 lost as a result of timing and their losses averaged a daunting 4.5% over the five-year period.”

 There are many good financial advisors that can assist you, if you know how to pick the right one.
 I believe many investors can do very well setting up and managing their investments without an advisor.
 This site is all about helping you do it yourself and giving you the knowledge and tools to do so.

-If I already convinced you to do it yourself, you can go right to this page next.
+If I already convinced you to do it yourself, you can go right to Asset Allocation.
 However, there are other things advisors do besides helping you set up and manage your investments.
 And not everyone has the motivation, time and ability to go it alone.
 So if you think you might want to use an advisor, read on for my suggestions.

 Why Use an Investment Advisor?